How to Get Along with Colleagues

 9. Look for answer yourself before asking for help

-As you work in a team, it’s totally okay to ask for help or advice if you don’t know something.
+As you function in a team, it’s totally okay to ask for help or advice if you don’t know something.
 Most people are wiling to help especially if you’re new in the team.
 However, avoid wasting their time by asking something obvious that you could look up for yourself.

 So, anytime you need help, start by doing your homework.
 Look for the answer or a solution to your issue in the corporate manual or via Google, and only if you didn’t manage to figure things out by yourself, go and ask someone.
 If you bother your coworkers every time with minor problems, soon they’ll start avoiding you and all your efforts to build friendly relationships will come to nothing.
 Instead, show that you’ve taken your time to resolve a problem before referring to them – this will showcase your motivation and contribute to your professional image.